 Freight forwarders usually specialize in any one service area, either market or transportation mode.
 This enables a business to select how many services should a freight forwarder handle, giving them more control over how shipments can be handled.

-By knowing the company’s product type, the freight forwarders will have a clear knowledge with whom the transport can be booked, what the suitable routes can be, and which shipping service can do its best job forward.
+By knowing the company’s product type, the freight forwarders will have clear knowledge with whom the transport can be booked, what the suitable routes can be, and which shipping service can do its best job forward.

 4. Offers special services

 One of the best advantages of a freight forwarder is that it can offer trade-related services to a company.